+The document discusses the specification structure and presents our initial considerations of introducing RF requirements for 5G V2X UE.
+Based on the analysis in this contribution, we give the following proposal:

-Proposal 1: New sub-clause with suffix ‘E’ is used for RF requirement for 5G V2X in TS38.101-1/2.
+Proposal 1: New sub-clause with suffix ‘E’ can be used for RF requirements of 5G V2X in TS38.101-1/2.